actionhero/www.actionherojs.com/tutorials/web-server.md

 ## Hosts

-ActionHero allows you to define a collection of host headers which this API server will allow access from.
+Actionhero allows you to define a collection of host headers which this API server will allow access from.
 You can set these via `api.config.servers.web.allowedRequestHosts`.
 If the `Host` header of a client does not match one of those listed (protocol counts!), they will be redirected to the first one present.

 You can also set `process.env.ALLOWED_HOSTS` which will be parsed as a comma-separated list of Hosts which will set `api.config.servers.web.allowedRequestHosts`